 You’ve built guitars, amplifiers, studio monitors, and semiconductor-manufacturing technology for Intel — any other industries you plan on revitalizing?

-I am very happy building studio monitors and find it rewarding every day; I am always inventing new concepts in my head and challenge myself every day to bring them to fruition.
+I am very happy building studio monitors and find it rewarding every day.
+I am always inventing new concepts in my head and challenge myself every day to bring them to fruition.
 That being said, I love electric guitars and do have some innovative ideas that I experiment with in my recreational time.

-Q: At what point did you realize the path you were on led toward a pioneering role in audio technology?
+At what point did you realize the path you were on led toward a pioneering role in audio technology?

-At nights, when I got home from Intel, I would spend a great deal of time on audio forums such as Gearslutz.com and read about studio monitors.
+At nights, when I got home from Intel, I would spend a great deal of time on audio forums and read about studio monitors.
 It wasn’t long before I realized that many members of these audio forums were unsatisfied with their studio monitors.
-I saw a hole in the market place and found myself challenged to fill that hole.
+I saw a hole in the marketplace and found myself challenged to fill that hole.

 I am always looking for companies that are ahead of the curve and innovative.
 Output was just that company.

-Q: What made you want to team up with Output?
+What made you want to team up with Output?

-Q: How familiar were you with Output’s products before this collaboration?
+How familiar were you with Output’s products before this collaboration?

 We had an amazing experience with Shinola and that seeded effort to continue to help other companies enter into the speaker business.
 Shinola wanted a bookshelf speaker that brought Barefoot Sound quality into the homes.
 It has been very successful and we are going to create more products with them.
-On the Shinola bookshelf speakers you will find our trademark, “Powered By Barefoot.”
-It will be the same with Output.
+On the Shinola bookshelf speakers, you will find our trademark: “powered by Barefoot.”
+It is the same with Output.

-Q: What should our users expect from the new Barefoot x Output speakers?
+What should people expect from Frontier speakers?